manikcloud/Jenkins-cicd/README.md

 history | cut -c 8-
 ```

-# JENKINS INSTALLATION on UBUNTU 18.04, for Ubuntu 22.04 please skip the step 3 & 4
+# Jenkins installation on UBUNTU 18.04 & Ubuntu 22.04 (Please skip the step 2 & 3 for 22.04)

 ### Step 1
 ```